 Usually not.
-But the benefit of completing Level 1 Nevada Traffic school within five (5) days of pleading guilty to running a red light is that the charge should be reduced to a non-moving violation.
-As explained above, non-moving violations carry no demerit points.
+But the benefit of completing Level 1 Nevada Traffic school within five (5) days of pleading guilty is that the charge should be reduced to a non-moving violation.
+As explained above, non-moving violations carry no demerit points.5

 People who do not pay their tickets or fail to show up for court dates will have a Nevada bench warrant issued for them.
 A bench warrant means that the person can be arrested at any time.
 Furthermore, the DMV may suspend the driver's license of someone who failed to show up to court.

-Running a red light in Nevada affects the person's commercial driver's license the same way it affects a regular driver's license: Four (4) points will be added to his/her commercial driver's license.
-However, commercial driver's license holders are required to tell their employer about the violation within thirty (30) days of getting the ticket.
+Traffic violations in Nevada affect the person's commercial driver's license the same way it affects a regular driver's license: Four (4) points will be added to his/her commercial driver's license.
+However, commercial driver's license holders are required to tell their employer about the violation within thirty (30) days of getting the ticket.7

 The defendant's home state DMV will usually issue the same number of demerit points that it would if the violation occurred in that state.
 Any out-of-state defendant charged with running a red light in Nevada is encouraged to get an attorney in his/her home state to handle the DMV aspect of the case.

-After a person gets convicted of running a red light, he/she needs to wait one (1) more year before beginning the record seal process in Nevada.
-But if the defense attorney succeeds in persuading the D.A. to drop the charges (meaning there is no conviction at all), then the defendant does not have to wait to begin the record seal process.
+After a person gets convicted of violating NRS 484B.300, he/she needs to wait one (1) more year before beginning the record seal process in Nevada.8 But if the defense attorney succeeds in persuading the D.A. to drop the charges (meaning there is no conviction at all), then the defendant does not have to wait to begin the record seal process.9

-Running a red light is not a deportable offense.
+Most traffic offenses are not deportable.
 But in light of the current administration's policies, immigrants facing traffic charges are encouraged to hire an attorney to try to safeguard their resident status.
 Learn more about the criminal defense of immigrants in Nevada.

 No, by all means try to fight the charge.
-More often than not, the judge will reduce a ticket for running a red light to a non-moving violation.
+More often than not, the judge will reduce the ticket to a non-moving violation.
 This saves the defendant from getting demerit points and getting a conviction for a moving violation on his/her record.

-People accused of running a red light in Nevada are entitled to a bench trial (where the judge decides the case) but not a jury trial.
-But note that the vast majority of "running red light" cases resolve without a trial.
+People accused of any traffic offense in Nevada are entitled to a bench trial (where the judge decides the case) but not a jury trial.
+But note that the vast majority of these cases resolve without a trial.
+10

 It is a good idea.
 In practice, prosecutors offer more favorable deals to defendants represented by private counsel.
 And private counsel is very skilled at fighting for lesser charges and case dismissals.
 Furthermore, private counsel can appear in place of the defendant without him/her having to show up--so for tourists and out-of-state defendants, hiring an attorney saves them an expensive and time-consuming trip to Nevada.